Birds of Printer Nightmares

 6. Printer NightMare Update KB5005565

 And again….. after a new update fixing the Printer Nightmare bugs…. something broke.
-There could be a possibility you would receive the error 0x0000011b when you are trying to install the Printer.
+There is a possibility you will receive the error 0x0000011b when you try to install the printer.
 I guess when making use of Kerberos you should have no problems but it still needs some explanation.

 With this update, Microsoft changed the 1 setting which they warned about in the KB4599464: RpcAuthnLevelPrivacyEnabled